American Horror Story: Hotel

 The fifth season of the American horror anthology television series American Horror Story, subtitled Hotel, is centered around the mysterious Hotel Cortez in Los Angeles, the scene of disturbing and paranormal events, overseen by its enigmatic staff.
 The location is loosely based on the Cecil Hotel, marked by deaths and tragedies.
-The ensemble cast includes Wes Bentley, Chloë Sevigny, Sarah Paulson, Evan Peters, Matt Bomer, Denis O'Hare, Cheyenne Jackson, Angela Bassett, Kathy Bates, and Lady Gaga, with all returning from previous seasons, except newcomers Jackson and Gaga.
+The ensemble cast includes Kathy Bates, Sarah Paulson, Evan Peters, Wes Bentley, Matt Bomer, Chloë Sevigny, Denis O'Hare, Cheyenne Jackson, Angela Bassett, and Lady Gaga, with all returning from previous seasons, except newcomers Jackson and Gaga.
 Hotel marks the first season to not feature cast mainstays Jessica Lange and Frances Conroy.
 Breaking from the anthological format, the season is connected to Murder House and Coven.

 Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Century Fox Television.
-Hotel broadcast between October 7, 2015, to January 13, 2016, consisting of 12 episodes, despite initially reported to consists of 13 episodes.
+Hotel broadcast between October 7, 2015, to January 13, 2016, consisting of 12 episodes, despite initially reported to consist of 13 episodes.
 The season was confirmed in October 2014, with the subtitle Hotel announced in February 2015.
 As stated by Murphy and Falchuk, Hotel is thematically darker than previous installments and was inspired by old hotel horror films and actual hotels situated in downtown Los Angeles with a reputation for sinister events.
 The cycle also marks a return to filming in Los Angeles, where the first two seasons were shot.
 Hotel features one of the most expansive sets in American Horror Story history, with production designer Mark Worthington building two stories on a soundstage, along with a working elevator and stairway.
 In July 2015, FX launched a marketing campaign for the series, with most trailers and teasers touting Gaga's involvement.

 Hotel garnered eight Emmy Award nominations, including two acting nominations for Paulson and Bates.
 However, it was the first time that a season of American Horror Story was not nominated for Outstanding Limited Series.
 In addition, Gaga won the Golden Globe Award for Best Actress – Mini-Series or Television Film, while Hotel received a nomination for Best Mini-Series or Television Film.